 I just finished reading The Conflict Paradox: Seven Dilemmas at the Core of Disputes by Dr. Bernard Mayer.

 Mayer identifies the dilemmas that polarize disputants into binary positions.
-Then using Hegelian dialectic theory he reconciles the paradoxes.
+Using Hegelian dialectic theory, he reconciles the paradoxes.
 In every dilemma, "each element of each polarity implies and indeed requires the other", not as "mutually exclusive alternatives", rather, as "codependent realities".

 The seven paradoxes are:

 Competition v.
 Cooperation